umenzi/techtrix_gazebo_assignment/README.md

    Whenever a human is found close to the conveyor belt, the Gazebo world will be reset, moving the human far away again.

 ## Contact sensors
-The suction cups of the grabber use contact sensors to detech objects that need to be picked up.
+The suction cups of the grabber use contact sensors to detect objects that need to be picked up.

 ### Visualization
   To visualize the sensors in RViz, we have created the `techtrix_grabber_contact_plugin` which publishes markers.
-  The red sphere markers indicate the the specific sensor is currently making a contact.
+  The red sphere markers indicate the specific sensor is currently making a contact.

   ![no_contacts.png](readme_images%2Fno_contacts.png)
   ![contacts.png](readme_images%2Fcontacts.png)
 ### Implementation
-  The sensors are implemented in `techtrix_grabber_world_plugin` - a plugin that manages the suction cups - allowing them to pick up and let go of objects that make contact with the suction cups/contact sensors automatically.
+  The sensors are implemented in `techtrix_grabber_world_plugin` - a plugin that manages the suction cups—allowing them to pick up and let go of objects that make contact with the suction cups/contact sensors automatically.

   The plugin allows the grabbing to be turned on:
   ```